-We have recently completed Masterplan, concept design, design development and documentation of the All Inclusive Lionel Watts playspace at Belrose.
+Construction of the All Inclusive Lionel Watts playspace at Belrose has been completed in late 2019 and the play space has been successfully opened and well received by the local community.
 We have been delighted to work on this project in collaboration with Fiona Robbe Landscape Architects and public art by Jane Cavanough of Artlandish.

 The project has been designed with careful attention to detail to ensure that the site remains all abilities and attractive to all users.
 The project was also enhanced by consultation with the ‘House with No Step’s and Mimosa Public School located close to the site.